Connecting People and Places

 With hardly a pause for breath, in the winter of 2010, Simon built a workshop from slab wood and larch poles from the woods.
 It is 8m x 4m and has a substantial lean-to shed attached where the main rainwater collection and spring water header tank is housed.
 This light, airy and spacious workshop has both 12v (solar PV) and 240v (hydro) electric as well as water supply, workbenches and shelving.
 It is an excellent space that has witnessed years of creativity and happy times with friends.
 A small firewood store is on the north wall of the workshop and is adjacent to the parking area and hard standing where materials have been stored and its relative location also is designed to work well with the main building pad.
 Double doors on 2 sides open fully to make working with big materials and objects easy.

 The glasshouses sit on lime mortared stone walls with rubble trench foundations, contain stone walled beds, a pond, patio and a long area for staging for raising seedlings.
 Extensive stone walling around raised beds and a massive rammed earth retaining wall provide additional thermal mass to stabilise temperatures and keep it warm through the night.
 There are 4 peach trees and about 6 grape vines which also help create a micro climate in this very hothouse, retaining moisture in the soil and providing habitat and food.
-In 2014, its first growing year and the date we had to reach our planning targets for productivity, the glass houses yielded £3000 worth of tomatoes, cucumbers, salads, courgettes and sweetcorn.
+In 2014, its first growing year, the glasshouses yielded £3000 worth of tomatoes, cucumbers, salads, courgettes and sweetcorn.
 In West Wales, where summers are unpredictable and the growing season relatively short, the glasshouses are a gift from god.
-Last year 2017, we were blessed with over 500 peaches and 41 bunches of sweet grapes from the first mature vine and a winter of leafy greens and salads, easily thriving in the shelter with no maintenance.
+In 2017, we were blessed with over 500 peaches and 41 bunches of sweet grapes from the first mature vine and a winter of leafy greens and salads, easily thriving in the shelter with no maintenance.

 The upper 10m is an aluminium lean-to style glasshouse from the Botanical Gardens, Bristol.
 There is enough remaining glasshouse to join this and wrap around the front of the house.
 The lower glasshouse was reclaimed and redesigned to fit the slope in 6 x 6m sections